ashrafshakerelbahalol/library-management-System-by-jdbc/README.md

-Here’s an improved version of your README file:

----

 # Library Management System (Java JDBC-based)

 This is a command-line application designed to efficiently manage a library's operations using Java and JDBC.
 The system highlights strong proficiency in database connectivity, SQL queries, and core Java concepts, making it a practical solution for database-driven applications.